Rhodanthe1116/nfc-tools/README.md

 # Web NFC Tools

-a simple NFC reader and writer with sound effect.
+a simple web NFC reader and writer with sound effect.